ipdxco/github-as-code/docs/HOWTOS.md

 *Example*

-I want to be able to configure who the member of the `protocol` organization is through GitHub Management.
+I want to be able to configure who the member of the `pl-strflt` organization is through GitHub Management.

 I add `github_membership` to `resource_types` array in [terraform/locals_override.tf](../terraform/locals_override.tf).
 I push my changes to a new branch and create a PR.
 An admin reviews the PR and merges the PR if everything looks OK.
 Then, they synchronize GitHub Management with GitHub configuration.